microsoft/SuperchargeAzureSQLDeployments/docs/labs/3-AzureResourceDeployment.md

    1. Click into Prod to review the status of your build and the logs
 3. Navigate to **Pipelines** > **Releases**
    1. You should see both your dev and prod Release pipelines
-      1. If you do not see your prod it could be because your build as not completed and triggered your release.
+      1. If you do not see your prod it could be because your build is not completed and triggered your release.
    2. Click into your Prod release pipeline to review status and logs
    3. Notice that once your Dev Stage completes you will need to approve the deployment into prod.